muhrin/mincepy_sci/README.rst

 `pyilt2`_:
     * ``dataset``

-(unfortunately the pypi version is out of date and so you should use an updated from from `here <https://github.com/muhrin/pyilt2>`_).
+(unfortunately the pypi version is out of date and so you should use an updated version from `here <https://github.com/muhrin/pyilt2>`_).

 `pymatgen`_:
     * ``Structure``